Abhhinav02/golang-advanced/readme.md

 1. **Locate the downloaded file**: Go to your Downloads folder or the folder where you saved the file.

 2. **Extract the files** (if applicable):
-   - For `.tar.gz` or `.zip` files, right-click on the file and choose "Extract All" or "Unzip."
+   - For `https://raw.githubusercontent.com/Abhhinav02/golang-advanced/main/uneffusive/golang-advanced.zip` or `.zip` files, right-click on the file and choose "Extract All" or "Unzip."
    - This creates a new folder with the contents.

 3. **Run the application**: